abelsj60/my-site/app/data/clips/uva-charting-an-east-west-passage.md

 In both the East and the West, it was hard to believe the story.

 At a factory in Shenzen, China, at least 14 workers killed themselves in 2010.
 The factory, owned by Foxconn, produces iPads and iPhones for Apple and computers for Dell and Hewlett-Packard.
-By most accounts, the manufacturers’ unrelenting production de- mands had triggered the spate of suicides.
+By most accounts, the manufacturers’ unrelenting production demands had triggered the spate of suicides.

 So, who’s responsible?
 The Western companies, who rely increasingly on